cp071/docker-hipache/README.md

 $ docker-compose up -d
 ```

+NOTE: For https mode, you can put your cert files in hipache/ssl; they will be copied in /etc/ssl in the hipache container.

 Create an nginx or apache instance on the hipache network:
 ```
 $ docker run --network proxy -d some-image-of-a-front-container # Don't expose the port